-No. Juridic entities, such as associations and clubs, cannot be commercial users of our software.
-We only sell PixInsight licenses to physical persons, that is, to individuals.
+No. Juridic entities, such as associations, clubs, observatories, universities, companies, etc, cannot be users of our software.
+We only sell PixInsight licenses to physical persons, that is, to individuals with verifiable identities.

 No. Since version 1.8.4 of PixInsight, we no longer provide special licenses to universities.
 FAQ 2.11 applies to all entities, including universities.